VR-25/acc/README.md

 Refer back to `DEFAULT CONFIGURATION (switch_delay)`.

-### Battery Capacity (% Level) is Misreported
+### Battery Capacity (% Level) Doesn't Seem Right

-The "smart" battery must be calibrated.
+The "smart" battery may need calibration.
 Refer to the `FAQ` section below for details.

-If we're talking about a Pixel device, the issue is bigger than that.
-Refer back to `DEFAULT CONFIG (capacity_offset and capacity_sync)`
+If we're talking about a Pixel device, the issue goes beyond that.
+Refer back to `DEFAULT CONFIGURATION > capacity_sync`.

 ### Bootloop, ACC Not Found